Poleá

-Poleá or "pulley" (in Spanish: poleá) is a typical recipe of Andalusian cuisine, particularly the provinces of Seville, Huelva, and Cádiz.
+Poleá (in Spanish: poleá, literally "pulley") is a typical recipe of Andalusian cuisine, particularly the provinces of Seville, Huelva, and Cádiz.
 It is a variant of porridge typical of those consumed in hard times (it was a common dish during the Spanish Civil War).
 The dish is made with water, flour, salt, anise, milk, and sugar.
-Other ingredients (such as fruit, honey, anisette, cinnamon, or Galium aparine (cleavers)) are sometimes added.
+Other ingredients are sometimes added, such as fruit, honey, anisette, cinnamon, or Galium aparine (cleavers).
 It is usually served with croutons of fried bread.